Kublai Khan — Founder of the Yuan Dynasty

 Kublai Khan was also the first nomadic emperor in the history of China, as a unified, national regime.
 Therefore, he played an important role in integrating Mongol Culture into Han Culture, and national amalgamation.

 Portrait of Kublai Khan the Emperor Shizu of Yuan, By Artist Liu Guandao of the Yuan Dynasty — Taipei Palace Museum

-Early Life of Kublai Khan
+Early Life of Insightful Prince Kublai Khan

 As a genius militarist, he successfully expanded their realm southward.

-Emperor Kublai and His Governance
+Emperor Kublai Khan and His Reign

 His government built many post houses, encouraged agriculture, and refined the transportation system.
 He also applied religious freedom policy which allowed all religions peacefully existed during his ruling period.

 Emperor Kublai Khan has been criticized for having initiated many invasive wars, and slaughtered many lives in his early battles, however, his political talent, administration skills, respect for Confucianism, and freedom of religion were also praised.